s9e/TextFormatter/docs/StorageFormat.md

 <r><p><URL url="http://example.org"><s>[</s>Go to example.org<e>](http://example.org)</e></URL></p></r>
 ```

 Because the XML representation of the links is the same, they are rendered the same way.
-Moreover, it means that a renderer originally configured for the BBCode syntax will correctly render links that use the Markdown syntax.
+Moreover, it means that a renderer originally configured for the BBCode syntax will correctly render links that were created with the Markdown syntax.
 In the following example, we create a new configurator and load the Litedown plugin.
 We create a new parser, parse a link using the Markdown syntax, then render the XML representation with a different renderer.

 ```php
 // Create a new configurator and load the Litedown plugin